SeverinBuchser/SbLog/README.md

 | `SbLogTable`      | Combines logs into one log.
 The loggers can be arranged into a table.
 The configuration of the table layout happens in the tables options. |
 | `SbLogField`      | Logs different fields with different formats.
 You can use predefined configurations in `fieldConfig` or you can define your own. |

 A log extends the core log `SbLogCore`.
 This class defines the `log` method any only accepts a `prelog` as an options.
 It also defines an empty build method, which just returns an empty array.

 ## Further Documentation

-For more accurate and detailed insight go visit the [GitHub Page](https://github.com/SeverinBuchser/SbLog.git) and look into the source code.
+For more accurate and detailed insight go visit the [GitHub Page](https://github.com/SeverinBuchser/SbLog.git) and look into the source code or the documentation.

 ## Creator